 “Because of this, we have agreed to announce the closing of the Paycent service, but also to introduce you to ShakePay, who we feel is best suited to serve your needs.
 No money exchanged hands in this partnership, so we only want those who believed in us to get a suitable way to meet their needs for a bitcoin debit card with the characteristics we promised.
 Again, we regret that we were unable to fulfill our promise to you, and we hope you will get years of great service from our partner ShakePay.”

-Mr. Ozturk who is based out of Silicon Valley, as noted above, has instead decided to focus efforts on Evercoin, an instant-access crypto to crypto exchange with no account required.
+Mr. Ozturk who is based out of Silicon Valley, as noted above, has instead decided to focus efforts on Evercoin, a crypto to crypto exchange with no account required.
 Currently, the new startup supports BTC, BCH, ETH, ETC, LTC, XRP, DOGE, and ZEC with plans to support additional coins.